 - Publications.
 The center team lectures and publishes extensively on the topic of regenerative medicine.
 This method of education is an effective venue for center experts to share their knowledge with health care providers around the world.
 Other Mayo Clinic publications for medical professionals offer insights on the applications of regenerative medicine in different practice areas.

 - Mayo Clinic Proceedings.
 Mayo Clinic Proceedings is a peer-reviewed medical journal published by Elsevier and sponsored by Mayo Clinic and Mayo Foundation for Medical Education and Research.
-The journal is featuring "Regenerative Medicine Symposium," a series that will showcase advances in regenerative medicine and surgery throughout 2014.

 For more information about the education and training programs in the Center for Regenerative Medicine, contact us